-Soil management, erosion and sediment control information – NT (Factsheet series)
+Soil management, erosion and sediment control information – NT (Webpage)

-This webpage has links to numerous soil erosion and sediment control technical factsheets which can be downloaded as PDFs.
+This Department of Land Resource Management NT webpage has links to numerous soil erosion and sediment control technical factsheets.
 These factsheets contain information relevant to central and northern Australia. #

 Factsheets:

-Native grasses and plants of arid and semi-arid regions [76 KB, 4 pages]
+Native grasses and plants of arid and semi-arid regions [PDF 76 KB, 4 pages]

-Dissipaters and stone pitching [48 KB, 2 pages]
+Dissipaters and stone pitching [PDF 48 KB, 2 pages]

-Keeping stock in Central Australia [406 KB, 2 pages]
+Keeping stock in Central Australia [PDF 406 KB, 2 pages]

 Resource Last Updated: February 1, 2025